blender-visual-investigation/knowledge-base/docs/3D/5-what-is-a-3d-model.md

 ## Introduction

-In the previous sections, we learned that a 3D model is a cloud of data points (vertices) connected by edges to form faces.
+In the previous sections, we've ended with a cube that we can move, scale and rotate, and we learned that this 3D model is basically a cloud of data points (vertices) connected by edges to form faces.
 But simply connecting dots isn't enough — **how** you connect them matters.

 Just like a physical building has structural integrity and material properties, a digital model has attributes that determine whether it's functional or broken.
 You might successfully create a shape that *looks* like a car, but if the topology is messy, you won't be able to dent it for a crash simulation.
 If the geometry is non-manifold, it won't 3D print.
 If the poly-count is too high, your scene will crash.